achavez67/osticket-postinstallation/README.md

 </p>

 <h1>osTicket - Post-installation</h1>
-This tutorial outlines the post-installation process of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the post-installation process of the open-source help desk ticketing system osTicket and demonstrating the features that it offers.<br />